-Prior to being named president of Global Commercial Banking in 2012, Borthwick was a managing director and co-head of Global Capital Markets.
+Previously, Borthwick was a managing director and co-head of Global Capital Markets.
 In that role, he had responsibility for Equity Capital Markets, Investment Grade Debt Capital Markets, Leveraged Finance, and Global Origination for Rates & Currencies.
 Borthwick has also served as head of Global Investment Grade Debt Capital Markets.
 Borthwick joined the company in 2005, and spent the prior 12 years at Goldman Sachs.

 Borthwick is a member of the board of directors of the Posse Foundation, one of the most comprehensive and renowned college access and youth development programs in the United States.
 He is also a member of the board of directors of BritishAmerican Business, the leading transatlantic trade association created as a result of the merger between the British-American Chamber of Commerce in the U.S. and the American Chamber of Commerce in the U.K.

-Borthwick holds a masters degree in business administration from the Amos Tuck School at Dartmouth College, and he graduated from the University of St. Andrews in Scotland where he majored in economics and statistics.
+Borthwick holds a masters’ degree in business administration from the Amos Tuck School at Dartmouth College, and he graduated from the University of St. Andrews in Scotland where he majored in economics and statistics.
 He is a member of the Board of Advisors for Tuck.